The Master of Arts in Teaching: Special Education

 - Professional Teaching Core is comprised of 18 graduate credits you select based on your goals and interests

 In total, the MAT Professonal Educator program requires a total of 36 graduate credits that must be completed within a seven-year timeframe.

 18 graduate credits

-FOR IOWA EDUCATORS ONLY - Choose an endorsement option that meets your professional goals.
-Learn more about the approved Iowa endorsement requirements by clicking an option below:
+- FOR IOWA EDUCATORS ONLY - Choose an endorsement option that meets your professional goals.
+Learn more about the approved Iowa endorsement requirements checking out our Online Iowa Endorsement Programs.